GluuFederation/flex/docs/admin/admin-ui/introduction.md

 ![image](../../assets/admin-ui/install-ssa.png)

-## Flex License
+## Gluu Flex License

 After installation Admin UI can be accessed on `https://hostname/admin` (the `hostname` is provided during setup).
-This web interface can be accessed only after submitting a valid `license key` issue from Gluu.
+This web interface can be accessed only after submitting a valid `license key` issued from Gluu.

-User can also generate a 30 days trial license.
-To enjoy long time uninterrupted access to Admin UI get a flex license-key issued from Gluu.

-The application will not ask for license key again until it is expired.
+There is a provision to generate a 30-day free trial license of Gluu Flex which will help users to enter and understand this web interface.
+To enjoy long-time uninterrupted access to Admin UI get a license key issued from Gluu.
+Once a valid license key is submitted, the application will not ask for a license key again until it is expired.

 ![image](../../assets/admin-ui/license-key-submit.png)

-After license activation, the user can log into Admin UI using the default username (`admin`) and the `password` (the admin password provided during installation).
+After license activation, the user can log into Gluu Flex Admin UI using the default username (`admin`) and the `password` (the admin password provided during installation).

 ![image](../../assets/admin-ui/login-page.png)